NucleusPowered/site-v1/terrafirma/quickguide.md

 /world create -m terrafirma:test testworld
 ```

+If all goes well, the world will be generated as you asked!

 ## A note on Biomes

 Note that the biome is of the "minecraft:void" type.
 If you set it to a different biome type, there _may_ be other side effects that